Dear readers and followers,

 about a year ago I had the pleasure to discover a rural area southward from Siem Reap.

-Thanks to my local friend Sina who she is passionate as well as I am about place off the beaten path, she had the riveting idea of taking me and two Spanish guys to the southern of Siem Reap province.
+The local guide Sina is as passionate about places off the beaten path as I am.
+She had the riveting idea.
+She suggested taking me and two Spanish guys to the southern part of Siem Reap province.
 The reason of this choice was because of two things:

-To get here you need to have a trusted tuk-tuk driver who can safely take you there, so my friend contacted her trusted drivers who picked us up.
+To get here, you need to have a trusted tuk-tuk driver.
+They can safely take you there.
+My friend contacted her trusted drivers.
+They picked us up.

-Our first stop was the Lotus farm which consisted of a beautiful chilling walk through the lotus flowers on a built pedestrian wooded-board, before that time I did not know that the lotus has some small fruit seeds that you can eat.
+Our first stop was the Lotus farm.
+It consisted of a beautiful chilling walk through the lotus flowers on a built pedestrian wooded-board.
+Before that time, I did not know that the lotus has some small fruit seeds that you can eat.

 Here below there is a photo-gallery of what was the farm:

-The leaves of Lotus flower can be used as a hat to protect your head from the strong sun since it was in April and it is known as the driest and warmest month of the year in Cambodia.
+The leaves of Lotus flower can be used as a hat to protect your head from the strong sun.
+This is particularly useful in April.
+It is the driest and warmest month of the year in Cambodia.

-After visiting the lotus farm, we moved to Phnom Krom hill which has an elevation of 140mt, on top of it there is an ancient Angkorian temple which was built on the 9th century and now it is ruined.
+After visiting the lotus farm, we moved to Phnom Krom hill.
+It has an elevation of 140 meters.
+On top of it, there is an ancient Angkorian temple.
+The temple was built in the 9th century and is now ruined.
 To reach the top of the hill you have two possibilities:

 - Hiking/Climb up the back side of the hill